nxahjs/nxahjs/README.md

  <h2>Experience</h2>
  <li>
-  <h4>Queen's University Belfast XP Work Experience (2025)</h4>
+  <h4>Queen's University Belfast XP Work Experience (16/06/2025 - 20/06/2025)</h4>
 I completed a week-long work experience event at Queen's University Belfast, Northern Ireland.
 This work experience involved teams working to develop a solution to one of the United Nation's Sustainable Development Goals involving modern technology.
 My team succesfully completed our task and won an award for "Biggest Real World Impact", for a device that uses sensors to scan and collect pollution in the ocean.
 More detail can be found <a href="https://www.qub.ac.uk/schools/eeecs/News/ALookBackatthe2025XPWorkExperienceinEEECS.html">here.</a>
 </li>

  <li>
-  <h4>Kainos (2024)</h4>
+  <h4>Kainos (26/11/2024 - 28/11/2024)</h4>
-In the summer of 2024, I attended a week-long virtual work experience event with IT company Kainos.
+In the summer of 2024, I attended a two-day virtual work experience event with IT company Kainos.
 During this work experience, we learned about and attempted SQL injection, <a href="https://nxahjs.github.io/kainos-WorkExperience">created a website in HTML</a>, and developed teamwork and communication skills through group tasks.
 </li>

 </p>